Explaining Sanforized, Unsanforized, and One-Washed Denim

 Raw Selvedge denim is a uniquely beautiful thing - a starchy, slow-woven twill dipped in vats of living colour.
 It’s crunchy and unyielding to the hand at first, but soon rewards a wearer’s patience with a custom fit and the utmost comfort.
 But the biggest challenge associated with raw selvedge denim lies not in its break-in but in its sizing.

-Raw, “unsanforized” denim is a tricky and unpredictable fabric for the simple fact that it’s guaranteed to shrink after its first few washes.
-It takes forethought, planning and a small leap of faith.
-To even the most seasoned of denim enthusiasts, shrink-to-fit denim is a real roll of the dice.
+Raw, “unsanforized” denim is a tricky and unpredictable fabric; it’s guaranteed to shrink after its first few washes.
+It takes forethought, planning, and a small leap of faith.
+To even the most seasoned of denim enthusiasts, shrink-to-fit denim is a roll of the dice.

-Which is why we made the decision to one-wash all of our unsanforized jeans from here on out.
-This helps us retain the natural qualities of raw, unsanforized denim whilst also removing the guess work of sizing.
+This risk factor is why we made the decision to one-wash all of our unsanforized jeans from here on out.
+This single wash helps us retain the natural qualities of raw, unsanforized denim whilst removing the sizing guesswork.

 What’s the difference between sanforized, unsanforized, and one-washed denim?

-This isn’t to be confused with washed or stonewashed denim, which are processes designed to artificially age or distress denim.
+Make sure to not confuse one-washed denim for washed or stonewashed denim.
+These processes are designed to artificially age or distress denim.
 One-washing respects and retains the qualities of raw denim but simply removes that initial shrinkage.

 What are the benefits of one-washed selvedge denim?

-When we one-wash unsanforized denim we get the best of both worlds: a rich loomstate fabric with a tonne of natural character and practically no shrinkage.
+When we one-wash unsanforized denim, we get the best of both worlds.
+We obtain a rich loomstate fabric with a tonne of natural character and practically no shrinkage.
 One-washing denim comes with a bunch of other benefits, too.
 Namely:

-Easy Hemming.
-Likewise, any hemming required to customise the inseam of your new pair of jeans can be done before we ship to you.
+Likewise, we can customise the inseam of your new pair of jeans by hemming them before we ship them to you.
 No more waiting for that first soak before you hem your jeans.
-Hit this link to find out more about our Union Special Hemming Service.
+Find out more about our Union Special Hemming Service.

-Added roping.
-In the case of unsanforized denim, the shrinkage brought on by one-washing causes the fabric to pucker slightly around the seams.
+One-washing unsanforized denim induces slight puckering around the seams due to shrinkage.
 This causes the much-coveted “roping” effect seen around the hems and pockets of a well-worn pair of jeans.

-Longer-lasting denim.
-Not a product of the one-wash per se, but washing your jeans on at least a semi-regular basis can help prevent “blowouts” and extend the life of your denim.
+Not a product of the one-wash per se, but washing your jeans on at least a semi-regular basis can help prevent “blowouts”.
+Additionally, semi-regular washes can extend the life of your denim.
 For more info on looking after your denim, check out our handy guide.

 In summary: